Rick-Phoenix/sketch/docs/src/cli_docs.md

 * `oxlint` — Generates a `.oxlintrc.json` file from a preset
 * `pnpm-workspace` — Generates a `pnpm-workspace.yaml` file from a preset
 * `license` — Generates a license file
-* `json-schema` — Generates the json schema for the configuration file

 ###### **Options:**